sonic-net/SONiC/doc/vxlan/EVPN/EVPN_VXLAN_HLD.md

 ## 2.2 Configuration and Management Requirements

-Configuration and Management for this feature will be based the proposed management framework for SONiC.
+This feature will support CLI and other management interfaces supported in SONiC.

 1. Support configuration of Source IP address of the VTEP.
 2. Support configuration of a global VLAN-VNI map.